 The morning we departed for our backpacking trip to South Manitou Island in the Sleeping Bear Dunes National Lakeshore proved to be a bit of a scramble.

-Due to the gale warning issued for Friday morning, the ferry was unable to run until the following day, so our only option was to take the boat ride over on Saturday morning and hike as much of the island as we could before setting up camp at hiking back to the dock the following morning.
+Due to the gale warning issued for Friday morning, the ferry was unable to run until the following day, so our only option was to take the boat ride over on Saturday morning and hike as much of the island as we could before setting up camp, then hiking back to the dock the following morning.

 We arrived in the small fishing village of Leland, Michigan (a town that gives off major JAWS vibes, by the way) just in time to use the bathrooms, spend a few minutes walking around, and get our stuff situated before boarding the ferry for our ride over to the island.